vikram314/delta-demo/README.md

 # delta-demo
-Thsi is a Demo for Git  &amp; Github class
+Thsi is a Demo for Git  &amp; Github class.